Malaysia's AirAsia X gets shareholder go-ahead for restructuring plan

 Other challengers include lessor BOC Aviation (BOCA) 2588.HK, which called for a debt-to-equity swap.

-Airbus said it cannot comment on the airline's ongoing restructuring plan, while BOCA did not immediately respond to an emailed query seeking comment.
+Airbus said it cannot comment on the airline's ongoing restructuring plan, while BOCA said it does not comment on individual customers.

 AirAsia X in February proposed a separate restructuring programme for its aircraft lessors that aims to address their concerns about forward commercial agreements and the viability of the airline's business after recapitalisation.